-No public comments were received.
+[Placeholder to summarize any public comments that were received.]

 CR-45 - CDBG 91.520(c)

 Specify the nature of, and reasons for, any changes in the jurisdiction's program objectives and indications of how the jurisdiction would change its programs as a result of its experiences.